Shōwa era: The "Japanese Miracle"

 On 1 October 1964, the largest Japanese land reclamation project thus far was completed in Lake Hachirōgata.
 The village of Ōgata was established.
 Land reclamation work began at Lake Hachirōgata in April 1957.

 On 1 October 1964, Tokaido Shinkansen was the first high-speed rail line in Japan and the oldest high-speed rail system in the world.

 On 10 October 1964, Tokyo hosted the 1964 Summer Olympics.
 This marked the first time that the Olympic Games were held in Asia.

 In 1968, Japan surpassed West Germany to become the second largest economic power in the world.
-In the same year, The Ogasawara Islands were returned from US occupation to Japanese sovereignty.
+In the same year, the Ogasawara Islands were returned from US occupation to Japanese sovereignty.
 Japanese citizens were allowed to return.

-By the 1970s Japan ascended to great power status again.
+By the 1970s, Japan ascended to great power status again.
 It had the world's second largest economy after the United States.
 However, its military power was very limited due to pacifist policies and article 9 of the 1947 constitution.
 This made Japan an abnormal great power.

-On 11 February 1970, The first successful launch of the Lambda 4S rocket placed the Japanese Ohsumi satellite on orbit.
+On 11 February 1970, the first successful launch of the Lambda 4S rocket placed the Japanese Ohsumi satellite on orbit.

-On 20 December 1970, The Koza riot was a violent and spontaneous protest against the US military presence in Okinawa.
+On 20 December 1970, the Koza riot was a violent and spontaneous protest against the US military presence in Okinawa.

-On 30 September 1971, the Zengakuren demonstrate and riot in Tokyo against terms for the return of Okinawa from the US to Japanese control.
+On 30 September 1971, the Zengakuren demonstrated and rioted in Tokyo against terms for the return of Okinawa from the US to Japanese control.
 They wanted to remove all American military presence.

-On 24 November 1971, The 1971 Okinawa Reversion Agreement is ratified and returned the Okinawa Prefecture to Japanese sovereignty.
+On 24 November 1971, the Okinawa Reversion Agreement was ratified and returned the Okinawa Prefecture to Japanese sovereignty.

 In 1974, Prime Minister Eisaku Satō was the first Asian to accept the Nobel Peace Prize.

-In 1980, Japan became the biggest motor vehicle producing country in the world with 11,042,884 motor vehicles compared to the USA's 8,009,841.
+In 1980, Japan became the biggest motor vehicle producing country in the world with 11,042,884 motor vehicles compared to the US's 8,009,841.

-The beginning of 1980s saw the introduction of Japanese anime into the American and western culture.
+The second half of the 1970s in continental Europe and the beginning of 1980s in the United States of America and other western countries saw the introduction of Japanese anime outside Japan.
 In the 1990s, Japanese animation slowly gained popularity in the United States.